-I asked a very special person to help me write today’s post, and I’m anxious to show you what she has to say!
+Hi friends!
+I asked my sister-in-law to help me with today’s post, and I’m so excited for you to see what she says.

 I wrote pretty much whatever I wanted to write.
 I would write about my day, fun things that happened, topics I was digging into, questions I had, struggles I was facing, hopes and dreams, prayers for me, for him, for us, for our future.
 It was a way to feel connected to him even before I knew who he was.
 Like I could talk to him and have a place to express that intimacy I was longing for.

 When I became friends with my now husband, the more I got to know him, the more I felt like I had known him for years.
 I remember specifically thinking, “You’re the one I’ve been praying for.”
 Having my eyes and heart set on my husband through writing that journal helped give me clarity when he was right in front of me.

 Now, obviously, this isn’t a fool-proof way to determine who your spouse is.
 There were other guys in the years that I was keeping that journal that I hung out with and got to know.
 But the difference was in the peace and confidence I felt when it was “the one.”

 It helped me hone in on what I desired in a husband.
 Not the petty things like hair color and talents, but the character qualities and love for God.